vinaychilukuri/vinaychilukuri.github.io/_cases/1 - sadhguru-app_edited.md

 There are three things that were needed to be done:
 1. Understand what the user and business goals are.
 2. Structure the content on a strong foundation of Information Architecture (IA).
 3. Give a task-oriented context to the information, so that the content could be easily consumed in a mobile context.

 ![img center sd](/assets/img/cases/isha-app/pcc.png)

 ## 1) User & Business Needs

-Currently, there is a vast source of information that is spread across multiple websites.
-The primary website of ISHA (isha.sadhguru.org) itself had it's own navigation and findability issues.
-Given that there is new wisdom from Sadhguru almost every day either in the form of an article or a video — communicating this to the user was one of the primary concerns.
+Given that there was new wisdom from Sadhguru almost every day either in the form of an article or a video — communicating this to the user was one of the primary concerns.

-Other than this, the business need was to inform the users a list of Yoga programs happening in their area.
-The current flow for this is to have the user redirect to a different micro-site than the main website and select the filters every time they want to see what programs were available in their city.

-An important business need was also to convey the social activities the organization was part of and allow the user to either volunteer or donate for the cause.
-In the words of one of the stakeholders, "Donations are our life-line."

-**Summarizing the needs:**
+After a few stakeholder interviews, I have uncovered the following needs:

 - Users should be able to easily find Sadhguru's content (which are in the form of text, video, audio, and quotes)
 - Users should be able to find ISHA foundation's Yoga programs happening in their area.
-- Users should be able to know the various outreach activities of the organization and be able to Volunteer/Donate for these.
+- The organization needs to promote it's various outreach activities and be able to attract volunteers, donations for each of these.

 ### Analytics